alex-lorson/alex-lorson.github.io/_pages/cv.md

 ======
 * B.A. in German Studies, University of Mannheim, 2015
 * M.Sc. in Linguistics, University of Potsdam, 2018
-* Ph.D in Linguistics, The University of Edinburgh, 2022 (expected)
+* Ph.D. in Linguistics, The University of Edinburgh, 2022 (expected)

 Grants & Awards
 ======